Fellwyn/Fellwyn/README.md

 - 👋 Hi, I’m @kaunfell

-- 👀 I’m interested in ...
+- 👀 Gaming and making games is a great way to learn new things.

 - 🌱 I’m currently learning React.

 <!---